Bentalizac/BallroomCompManager/rag/design/refactors/approved/type-system-unification.md

 **Principle:** Domain types are canonical.
 Zod schemas exist only for validation.

+**Architectural Refinement (2024-11-20):** Validation schemas live in `server/` package, not `shared/`, since they are only used by the server for API boundary validation.
+The client receives fully-typed domain objects through tRPC and does not need Zod schemas.

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                      SHARED TYPES                           │
+│                   SHARED PACKAGE                            │
 │                                                             │
 │  Domain Types (TypeScript Interfaces)                      │
 │  ├── Competition, CompEvent, Registration, etc.            │
 │  └── Source of truth for all type information              │
-│                                                             │
-│  Zod Schemas (for validation only)                         │
-│  ├── CompetitionSchema, CompEventSchema, etc.              │
-│  └── Used ONLY at API boundaries for runtime validation    │
 └─────────────────────────────────────────────────────────────┘
          │                                │
          ▼                                ▼
     ┌─────────┐                    ┌──────────┐
     │ Server  │                    │  Client  │
     │         │                    │          │
+    │ Zod     │                    │  tRPC    │
+    │ Schemas │                    │  (typed  │
-    │ Mappers │◄───────────────────┤  tRPC    │
+    │ Mappers │◄───────────────────┤  domain  │
-    │ tRPC    │                    │  Hooks   │
+    │ tRPC    │                    │  objects)│
     └─────────┘                    └──────────┘
 ```